Vegan oatmeal raisin cookies, the classic, the OG, the cookie everyone needs in their repertoire. Simple, delicious.

 - Maple Syrup.
 Again this adds texture and chewy texture to the cookie, along with it’s distinctive flavour.

-- Flax egg made with ½ tablespoon ground flaxseed whisked up with 1 tablespoon water.
+- Flax egg made with 1/2 tbsp ground flaxseed whisked up with 1 tbsp water.

 - Vanilla Extract.
 I can’t think of any vegan cookies that don’t use vanilla extract!